Relevant for: GUI tests and components

 |Tests created in UFT 15.0 or earlier||

-In UFT 15.0.1, the Abbyy OCR engine was upgraded to a much newer version.
-As a result, you may see changes in the text recognition of tests created in earlier versions of UFT.
+UFT One uses an ABBYY OCR engine that is newer than it used before.
+As a result, you may see changes in the text recognition of tests created in UFT One 15.0 or earlier.